Get the latest from TODAY

 “In general, people make assumptions about the program without actually doing any research into what we’re all about,” she told TODAY.

-In a recent Facebook post, Hartwig responded to the poor ranking saying that Whole30 is meant to be a “short-term reset."
+Hartwig has explained on Facebook that the diet is meant to be a “short-term reset."

 A Sense of Pride

 What I know is, I’m happy I follow the program.

 There’s such a sense of pride when you finish those very difficult 30 days.
 And Whole30 does recommend you gradually add back what you foods you omitted.
 This way, you can see how well your body responds.